-- retail also take advantage of big data technologies on a big scale.
-Role example is how Amazon leverages the possibilities of the cloud.
+- retail also takes advantage of big data technologies on a big scale.
+A role example is how Amazon leverages the possibilities of the cloud.
 Amazon actually evolved from e-commerce to one of the biggest data technology providers by offering AWS.

 Instead of a standard bullet point listing of those industries, use one of the diagram shapes:

 5. Explaining Big Data Business Opportunities and Foundations needed

 Big Data definitely is disrupting several markets.
 However, it needs a proper infrastructure foundation, too.
 To show both sides of the medal, you can use the following illustration:

 Then you can expand on each area.
 Here’s how you can show new products that can thrive thanks to those new technologies.
 We mention localization services, and emerging new mobile and social media apps, for example, but feel free to adapt the list to your case.

 6. Presenting Big Data Technologies

 Big data needs a technical infrastructure to run on, including various software tools that allow us to store and extract the information we need.
 I would add here Data Analytics & Visualization solutions, and data storing technologies such as Hadoop, MapReduce, and NoSQL.
 And of course robust hardware – computer data centers, and networks distributed globally and able to send all that data across the world.

 Let’s make people aware of data volumes – what is small, large, and what is big data?
 Give examples and compare them side by side in a single table.

 Here’s a simple data comparison table you can use.
 With some light design add-ons you can change a plain table into something less default-looking: